GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts